Platforms: Windows, Mac, iOS, Android, Linux, Chrome OS, Darwin, FreeBSD, OpenBSD

 All users get syncing of unlimited passwords across all their devices, access to accounts online and offline, a password generator, a Security Audit, security alerts, email support, 1GB of secure storage and one year of item history to restore deleted data or passwords.
 The family plan adds sharing of passwords and documents, permission controls and account-recovery tools.

+Those standalone licenses had cost $64.99, and users would have had to pay again for each version upgrade.
 The standalone option lacks many of 1Password's advanced features, including sharing, restoring items, Travel Mode, and the Two-Secret Key Derivation security feature.
-You'll also have to pay $65 again for major version updates to the desktop application.

 1Password supports Windows 10 and above along with Microsoft .NET 4.6.2 or later.
 For macOS, you will need 10.13 High Sierra or later.
 In May 2021, the 1Password Linux desktop app was officially released, after several months in beta testing, and supports most major Linux distributions.